Megapixel99/stats-tracker/README.md

 The `tracker` function can be used to relay information about the current NodeJS process to the dashboard (wherever the `dashboard` function is running).

-## tracker(config)
+## tracker

 The tracker takes one argument, `config`.
-The tracker connects to the dashboard via web sockets and exposes a web socket server which the dashboard can connect to.

-The `config` can be used to pass the port of the web socket server and the name of the application.
+The `config` can be used to pass the URL of the dashboard (which exposes a web socket server) and the name of the application among other things.

 ```javascript
 const { tracker } = require('stats-tracker');